 Amal Awad is a Sydney-based writer, journalist, author and public speaker.
 Amal is a regular contributor to SBS Life, and has written for ELLE, Frankie, Daily Life, Sheilas and Junkee.
 Amal is also a casual producer for ABC Radio National.

 Amal’s fourth book is called Beyond Veiled Clichés: The Real Lives of Arab Women, a work of non-fiction that explores the lives of Arab women both in Australia and in the Arab world.

-Joumanah El Matrah is the Executive Director of the Islamic Women’s Welfare Council of Victoria and has published a number of works on Muslim women in Australia.
-Trained as a psychologist, she's a community development worker and has been active in the community welfare sector for ten years.
-She was a member of the Ministerial Advisory Council for Cultural and Linguistic Diversity, Department of Human Services, Victorian Government and one of the directors for the Victorian Women’s Trust.
+Joumanah El Matrah is the CEO of the Australian Muslim Women's Centre for Human Rights (AMWCHR) and a PhD student at Swinburne University – her Doctorate is on counter terrorism and its impact on Muslim communities.
+Joumanah has published a number of works on Muslim women in Australia.
+Trained as a psychologist, Ms El Matrah is a community development worker and has been active in the community welfare sector for 20 years.

 From humble beginnings as 774 ABC Melbourne’s traffic reporter, where she inserted occasional haiku into Red Symons’s breakfast show, Hilary Harper now presents the Saturday Morning show.
 From food and sustainability to relationships, pets and gardening, she explores how the little things in life reveal much about us.